retched/missing-images-zen/README.txt

 Install
 =======
   0. Backup your database.
-  1. Unzip and upload all files to your store directory.
-  2. Edit /missing_images.php under the area "Configuration Variables".
+  1. Unzip and edit /missing_images.php under the area "Configuration Variables".
 Be careful of ANY quotation marks.
 The quotation marks MUST stay.
 Be sure to read the notes under each $variable.
-  3. Save the edits.
+  2. Save the edits.
+  3. Upload your modified /missing_images.php to your store directory.
+(It does not have to be in the root of the store directory but it does have to be on the same server as it.)
   4. Run the script via web browser.

 Un-Install